jaheyns/CfdOF/README.md

 This workbench aims to help users set up and run CFD analyses within the [FreeCAD](https://freecad.org) modeller, and serves as a front-end (GUI) for the popular OpenFOAM® CFD toolkit (www.openfoam.org, www.openfoam.com).
 It guides the user in selecting the relevant physics, specifying the material properties, generating a mesh, assigning boundary conditions and choosing the solver settings before running the simulation.
-Best practices are specified to maximise the stability of the solvers.
+Best practices are built in to maximise the stability of the solvers.

 ![screenshot](Doc/Resources/boiler.png)